 Revenue Commission

-For example, let’s say Jake earns 10% commission on any sale he makes.
-This means that if Jake makes a $10,000 sale, he will receive $1,000 in commission payments.
+For example, if Jake earns a 10% commission on his sales and he makes a $10,000 sale, he would receive $1,000 in commission payments.

 Margin Commission

-The margin commission plan is another common commission structure.
-It operates in a similar way to revenue commission, but accounts for the costs associated with making the sale.
-Commission is calculated based on the margin between the revenue generated and expenses incurred.
+The margin commission plan works similarly to revenue commission but takes into account the costs incurred to make the sale.
+Here, commission is calculated based on the profit margin between the revenue generated and the expenses incurred.

 Tiered Commission